bparanj/crystal/electronics/zettel/passive-component.md

 A passive electronic component interacts with electrical energy without requiring an external power source for operation.
 It cannot generate, amplify, or process electrical signals using external power.
 Passive components either dissipate, store, or release electrical energy.

-Passive components resemble various types of plumbing fixtures.
-Like how pipes, valves, and tanks control water flow without pumping, passive components manage electrical energy without actively generating or boosting it.
+Passive components manage electrical energy without actively generating or boosting it.

 2. How do resistors function as passive components?